This 4 ingredient potato soup is as easy and as good as it gets! Try it and see for yourself.

 - Cut the potatoes in uniform sizes.
 If some pieces are bigger than others, you might get chunks that are overcooked and others that are still raw.

 - Monitor the potatoes regularly.
 You don’t want them to be too tender, otherwise, you’ll get mashed potatoes instead of a chunky soup.

 - Don’t drain the water.
 After boiling, the water will have turned into a tasty vegetable stock which will add flavor to the soup.

-- This recipe makes a terrific potato soup, but of course, it’s always more fun with toppings.
-As you can see, I love topping grated cheddar cheese, bacon crumbles, and green onions in mine.
+This recipe makes a terrific potato soup.
+But, of course, it’s always more fun with toppings.

 - Veggies: peas, corn, zucchini, mushrooms, asparagus: whatever you have left in the fridge.

 - Sweet potatoes: to mix things up a little.
 A combination of potatoes and sweet potatoes will create a spud-tacular soup.

 - Meats: sausage crumbles, ham, shredded chicken – again, raid the fridge for leftovers and throw in whatever you have!